guyemerson/pyphon/README.md

-The **PyPyon** project has been relaunched as **Minimal Bears**, an app which lets you learn to distinguish difficult sounds in a foreign language.
+The **PyPhon** project has been relaunched as **Minimal Bears**, an app which helps you learn to distinguish new sounds in a foreign language.

 A link to the new app will be posted soon!

-If you are interested to hear more, please contact:
+If you are interested in hearing more, please contact:

 getemerson+pyphon@gmail.com
 bigstas_lives@hotmail.com